-Pjotr and Meynen also took on a photo comic for comic magazine Spetters, using the pen names Protter & Zweynen.
-He took a break from comics between 1983 and 1987.
+Pjotr and Meynen also made a photo comic for comic magazine Spetters, using the pen names Protter & Zweynen.
+Meynen took a break from comics between 1983 and 1987.
 By then he contributed stories to Lava, this time doing the artwork himself from scripts by Kamagurka (a.o.
 'Norodom Donderbroek').
 In 1988 he drew 'Inspecteur Bob Lost Het Bijna Op', written by the Belgian writer Herman Brusselmans.

 Since 1990, Meynen is best known for his work as a political cartoonist.
-His work has been published in among others Panorama, De Morgen, Het Laatse Nieuws and P-Magazine.
-His satircal cartoons and comics have been collected in such books as 'De Jaren van Degaene' (1999), 'De Plannen van Verhofstadt' (2003) and 'Paniek in de Politiek' (2006).
+His work has been published in papers and magazines like Panorama, De Morgen, Het Laatse Nieuws and P-Magazine.
+His satirical cartoons and comics have been collected in such books as 'De Jaren van Dehaene' (1999), 'De Plannen van Verhofstadt' (2003) and 'Paniek in de Politiek' (2006).
 In 1992, he published two comic albums about the infamous stock market guru Jean-Pierre van Rossem.